XCVG/WaveLoader/README.md

 1.1.1 - Fixed 24-bit signed WAV conversion.

+1.1.2 - Fixed handling of chunks with padding byte.

 ## Acknowledgements

 Inspired by [Wav Utility for Unity](https://github.com/deadlyfingers/UnityWav), though mine is an all-new implementation.